 4. Scroll down through the account settings until you see Request Verification, then click on it.

 5. You will see a form you need to fill out.
 Add your full name (for businesses, the full name of whoever manages your Instagram will do).

 6. Choose a file to attach a photo of your ID.
 For a person, a driver’s license, passport, or national identification card will work.
 For a business, you can use any official business document such as a tax filing, article of incorporation, or even a recent electrical bill.

 7. Click on the blue Send button to submit your verification request to Instagram.

-The Instagram staff will review your submission, and the moderator will decide whether your request should be approved or not.
+The Instagram staff will review your submission and decide whether your request should be approved.
 If you don’t hear from Instagram straight away, it doesn’t mean your request was disapproved.
-Sometimes it can even take several weeks!
+Sometimes it can even take several weeks.

 What type of an Instagram account should I have to get verified?

 The application process is available to all types of accounts supported by Instagram: Business, Personal and Creator.
 But your account needs to be public – private accounts can’t be verified.